Otto Wächter: Dealing of the Wächter family with the history

-His son, Horst, has claimed that his father "was against the racial ideology of putting other races below Aryan Germans" and maintains he never made an anti-Semitic speech.
-He has described him as "an unwilling cog in the Nazi killing machine," and "became doomed and murdered for something he never planned and executed himself."
-His claims have been refuted by considerable evidence.
+His son Horst has claimed that his father "was against the racial ideology of putting other races below Aryan Germans" and maintains he never made an antisemitic speech.
+He has described him as "an unwilling cog in the Nazi killing machine", who "became doomed and murdered for something he never planned and executed himself."
+Horst's claims have been refuted by considerable evidence.
 This includes family photo albums held by Horst himself at his home, Schloss Hagenberg (near Mistelbach, Lower Austria; the albums feature pictures of Otto Wächter with Adolf Hitler, Heinrich Himmler, Hans Frank and Joseph Goebbels, and a book with the inscription "With my best wishes on your birthday, —H. Himmler, 8 July 1944."
 These personal mementos place Wächter among the inner circles of the Nazi party, and at the heart of its day-to-day operations.

 Horst's daughter Magdalena Wächter-Stanfel is the only one out of 23 grandchildren who admits publicly that her grandfather "was a mass murderer".
-This had cost her the heritage from her father Horst, who sold the Hagenberg castle that they had bought with the money that had come to him over his late mother and wife of Otto Wächter, Charlotte, which is possibly also the money of sold looted pictures from Poland for a little money to mobile traders so that Magdalena would not get it after his death.
-The new owner of the castle continue to support Horst in letting him remain in the castle and try to present the castle as a romantic-esoteric place without mentioning its difficult connection to the Wächter story.
+This had cost her an inheritance from her father Horst, who sold the Hagenberg castle that they had bought with the money that had come to him through his late mother Charlotte, wife of Otto Wächter, which is possibly also the money of sold looted pictures from Poland for a little money to mobile traders so that Magdalena would not get it after his death.
+The new owner of the castle continues to support Horst in letting him remain in the castle and try to present the castle as a romantic-esoteric place without mentioning its difficult connection to the Wächter story.